centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

     service_description           Service B
     dependent_host_name           Host B
     dependent_service_description Service E
-    execution_failure_criteria    w,u
+    failure_criteria              w,u
-    notification_failure_criteria c
   }

-  define servicedependency{
-    host_name                     Host B
-    service_description           Service C
-    dependent_host_name           Host B
-    dependent_service_description Service E
-    execution_failure_criteria    n
-    notification_failure_criteria w,u,c
-  }

 How Service Dependencies Are Tested
 ===================================

-Before Centreon Engine executes a service check or sends notifications out for a service, it will check to see if the service has any dependencies.
-If it doesn't have any dependencies, the check is executed or the notification is sent out as it normally would be.
+Before Centreon Engine executes a check for a service, it will check to see if the service has any dependencies.
+If it doesn't have any dependencies, the check is executed as it normally would be.
 If the service does have one or more dependencies, Centreon Engine will check each dependency entry as follows::

   * Centreon Engine gets the current status of the service that is being depended upon.
-  * Centreon Engine compares the current status of the service that is being depended upon against either the execution or notification failure options in the dependency definition (whichever one is relevant at the time).
+  * Centreon Engine compares the current status of the service that is being depended upon against either the execution failure options in the dependency definition (whichever one is relevant at the time).
   * If the current status of the service that is being depended upon matches one of the failure options, the dependency is said to have failed and Centreon Engine will break out of the dependency check